Long distance walks

 Explore idyllic Devon countryside and two National Parks with the Two Moors Way.
 A 102 mile long distance walking route between Ivybridge on the southern edge of Dartmoor National Park and Lynmouth on the north coast of Exmoor National Park.
 The route can also be extended by starting or finishing at Wembury on the south Devon coast, adding around 15 miles to the walk following the Erme-Plym Trail.
 The route can be split into section for day walking.

 We are currently working closely with the Ramblers Association to develop the Dartmoor Way walking route.
 A 110 mile route that takes you around the whole of the National Park.
-The walk will be launched in Spring 2020.
+The walk will be launched in September 2020.

 Templer Way is an 18 mile route between Haytor and the south coast.
 The Templer Way traces the route by which granite was exported from Dartmoor via the unique Haytor Granite Tramway and the Stover Canal.
 The route skirts the edge of Bovey Tracey, passes through Newton Abbot and finishes in Teignmouth.
 It is clearly waymarked except on the open moor.